Skip to content

 Step 1: Clone the Amass Docker Compose Directory

-Start by cloning the OWASP Amass repository, which contains the Docker Compose setup files.
+Start by cloning the OWASP Amass repository containing the Docker Compose setup files.

 git clone https://github.com/owasp-amass/amass-docker-compose.git